syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 #### Grouping

-To handle grouping operations, ensure that your Web API endpoint supports custom grouping criteria.
-Implement the grouping logic on the server-side using the Group method from the DataUtil class.
-This allows the custom data source to undergo grouping based on the criteria specified in the incoming DataManagerRequest object.
+To handle grouping operations, ensure that your  API endpoint supports custom grouping criteria.
+Implement the grouping logic on the server-side using the Group method from the [DataUtil](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.DataUtil.html) class.
+This allows the custom data source to undergo grouping based on the criteria specified in the incoming **DataManagerRequest** object.

 {% highlight razor %}
  [HttpPost]
  [Route("api/[controller]")]
  public object Post([FromBody] DataManagerRequest dm) {
-     IEnumerable<Order> DataSource = GetMySQLResult();
+     IEnumerable<Order> DataSource = GetSQLResult();
      int count = DataSource.Cast<Order>().Count();
      DataResult DataObject = new DataResult();
      if (dm.Group != null)